-Heart Surgery for Marfan Syndrome (aorta graft)
+Heart Surgery for Marfan Syndrome (valve sparing or valve preserving)

 Valve sparing method

-Three options for incisions for this method of surgery to treat Marfan syndrome
+Two options for incisions for this method of surgery to treat Marfan syndrome

-- traditional - 8 - 12 inch incision
+- Traditional - 8 - 12 inch incision

 The goal is to limit incision size